Editorial standards

-How we research, choose what to cover, fact-check, and handle corrections.
+How we choose what to cover, research, fact-check, and handle corrections - written down so you can hold us to them.

 Four Legged Guests is a UK guide to pet-friendly travel - places to stay, places to walk, gear that works, and the practical rules of moving around with a dog.
 This page sets out the editorial commitments behind what we publish.